List of New Zealand One Day International cricket records: Best career strike rate

 A bowler's strike rate is the total number of balls they have bowled divided by the number of wickets they have taken.

-The top bowler with the best ODI career strike rate is South Africa's Lungi Ngidi with strike rate of 23.2 balls per wicket.
+The top bowler with the best ODI career strike rate is Oman's Bilal Khan with strike rate of 24.8 balls per wicket.
 New Zealand's Mitchell McClenaghan is the highest ranked New Zealand in this list when a qualification of 2000 balls is applied.